 MONDAY, 12 MARCH 2018 – FRIDAY, 16 MARCH 2018

 This is no normal winter skills course!
 The LHW Scottish Winter Adventure combines an adventurous journey through the Scottish Highlands with learning the skills required to venture into the winter environment.
-While making memories and life long friends along the way.
+While making memories and

 Skills include the use of an ice axe and crampons, emergency snow shelters, winter navigation, journey planning, understanding winter forecasts and avalanche safety.
 The team will stay in a combination of hostel style accommodation and camping.